21 Songs in DADGAD Tuning (2023 with Tabs, Chords, Videos. and Tuning Guide)

 Tabs: See Kashmir Tabs on Ultimate Guitar here.

 Let’s kick off with one of the most iconic tracks to have ever been played in DADGAD tuning.
 Legendary rock band Led Zeppelin’s “Kashmir” is one of those epic crowd-pleasers that must be a part of your repertoire!
 Its hypnotic riff, mesmerizing string melody, and intense lyrics showcase the phenomenally successful band’s quintessential style.
 Despite its nearly eight and a half minute length, the track is pretty much made up of only four guitar riffs, including the signature opening riff.
 Apart from terrific riffs and superb singing, what works well are the varied rhythms going on.
-While the guitar is in triple metre, the vocals go in quadruple metre, with the drumming beautifully complimenting the two.
+While the guitar is in triple meter, the vocals go in quadruple meter, with the drumming beautifully complimenting the two.

-It’s odd how the band zeroed in on the title as none of the members had ever visited the place the track is named after.
+It’s odd how the band zeroed in on the title, as none of the members had ever visited the place the track is named after.
 It was, in fact, a drive through a stretch of desolate Sahara desert in southern Morocco that inspired lead vocalist Robert Plant to pen down the lyrics in 1973.
 Recorded in 1974 and released in the band’s sixth album Physical Graffiti in 1975, “Kashmir” became a live staple and featured in Rolling Stone Magazine’s “The 500 Greatest Songs of All Time”.

 2. Photograph by Ed Sheeran